 - Watermelons are 95 percent water.
-They require plentiful regular, even watering for quick growing.
+They require plentiful regular, and even watering for quick growth.

 - Give watermelons 1 to 2 inches (2.5.-5cm) of water every week (1 inch equals 16 gallons/60.5 liters.)

 - Keep the soil moist until the fruit reaches full size then stop watering while the fruit ripens.

 - Mulch to retain soil moisture.
 Spread straw or dried chopped leaves around watermelon plants after the soil has warmed.
 You can also lay black plastic sheeting or garden fabric across the planting bed.
 Cut an x-slot in the fabric to plant.